Thomas Wenski

-Thomas Gerard Wenski (born October 18, 1950) is an American prelate of the Roman Catholic Church.
-He was appointed archbishop of the Archdiocese of Miami by Pope Benedict XVI on April 20, 2010, and was installed on June 1, 2010.
-He previously served as bishop of the Diocese of Orlando (2004–2010), coadjutor bishop of Orlando (2003–2004), and auxiliary bishop of Miami (1997–2003).
+Thomas Gerard Wenski (born October 18, 1950) is an American Catholic prelate who has served as Archbishop of Miami since 2010.
+He previously served as Bishop of Orlando from 2004 to 2010, coadjutor bishop of Orlando from 2003 to 2004, and as Auxiliary Bishop of Miami from 1997 to 2003.

 Early life and education

-Thomas Wenski was born on October 18, 1950, in West Palm Beach, Florida, to Chester and Louise (née Zawacki) Wenski.
+Wenski was born on October 18, 1950, in West Palm Beach, Florida, to Chester and Louise (née Zawacki) Wenski.
 His father was born in Poland with the last name "Wiśniewski", and came to the United States with his parents in 1910 at age 2.
 The family eventually adopted the Anglicized version, "Wenski".
 Both Chester and Louise were raised in the Polish neighborhoods of Detroit, Michigan, but moved to Florida after their marriage.
 Together they ran a business spray-painting stucco houses.

 Wenski was raised in Lake Worth, Florida, where he attended Sacred Heart School.
 He decided to become a priest in the third grade, later recalling, "I never imagined myself as anything else; it was what God wanted me to do, although I sometimes vacillated on whether I wanted to do it."
 At age 13, he entered Saint John Vianney Seminary in Miami.
 During his twelve years at the seminary, he was a self-described "very liberal seminarian," questioning Catholic teaching on clerical celibacy and the ordination of women.
 His views eventually became more conservative through his experience working with Cuban immigrants and reading about communism in Poland and Cuba.
-He graduated from St. John Vianney, in 1970 with an associate's degree.
+He graduated from St. John Vianney in 1970 with an associate's degree.

 Wenski then began his studies in philosophy and theology at St. Vincent de Paul Minor Seminary in Boynton Beach.
 He earned a Bachelor of Philosophy degree (1972) and a Master of Divinity degree (1975).
 He later received a Master of Arts degree from the School of Sociology of Fordham University in New York City in 1993, and took summer courses at the Catholic University of Lublin in Lublin, Poland.